Rent assistance in Greensboro and Guilford County North Carolina.

+- Salvation Army has another social service center at 301 W Green Dr, High Point, NC 27260.
 This is the local High Point charity organization.
 Emergency assistance is available to help the low income, working poor, and those on the verge of poverty, with paying their rent or a security deposit.
 From time to time other forms of financial assistance may be disbursed, including funds for energy bills and free food.
 Dial (336) 881-5400

 Referrals are provided from the Greensboro Housing Hotline.
 Both tenants as well as homeowners can get advice on where to turn to for assistance.
 Whether a mortgage, storage fee, rental assistance grant for single moms, loans, or subsidies, information is offered.